bentomhall/nih-system/monsters/Creatures.md

 **_Rake_**. _Melee Weapon Attack:_ +1 to hit, reach 5 ft., one target. _Hit:_ 1 (1d4 − 1) slashing damage.

-An **awakened shrub** is an ordinary shrub given sentience and mobility by the _awaken_ spell or similar magic.

 #### Awakened Tree

 _Huge plant, unaligned_